 Don't forget -- once you hire someone new, add them to the CRM!
 This tutorial explains how you can onboard your new hire with the CRM.
 Remember: You can always export then delete hiring data that you don't want your new employee to see.
 Or, you can assign candidate contacts and interviews to users that your new hire does not have access to.

 If you don’t regularly hire…

-You may want to delete your recruiting pipeline if you don’t hire regularly (if you hire less than once per year, job applicant information may quickly go out of date).
+You may want to archive your recruiting pipeline if you don’t hire regularly (if you hire less than once per year, job applicant information may quickly go out of date).
 Or, you may not want your new hire to see their applicant info in the CRM.
 Learn more about archiving pipelines from your CRM here.